jewelazo/factoring-quote/README.md

 # Factoring Quote Calculator

-A simple Ruby application to calculate factoring quotes based on invoice details and debtor information using https://chita.cl/api/v1/pricing/simple_quote endpoint.
+A simple Ruby application to calculate factoring quotes based on invoice details and debtor information using a external api.

 ## Description